macaodha/batdetect2/README.md

 audio recordings.

 > [!WARNING]
-> `batdetect2` 2.0.1 is out.
+> `batdetect2` 2.0.0b1 is out.
+> This is a beta release and we are gathering user feedback.
+> If you run into issues or have feedback on the new workflows, please use the
+> GitHub issues page to let us know.
+>
 > There are many changes and new recommended workflows.
 > We have left the previous `batdetect2.api` module intact, but if you run
 > into issues or want to upgrade, see the
 > [migration guide](docs/source/legacy/migration-guide.md) in the docs site.
 >
 > This update also ships with a refreshed default model.
-> It was trained in the same way and on the same data as before, but you should still expect small output differences in some cases.
+> It was trained in the same way and on the same data as before, but you should
+> still expect small output differences in some cases.

 ## What is BatDetect2